Nils-Van-de-Pitte/Rellion/README.md

 ## 🎯 Goals

-Relion is built as a serious engineering project to explore:
+Rellion is built as a serious engineering project to explore:

 * Database internals
 * Query optimization